Living in a green city is amazing. Trees clean the air, reduce temperatures in summer and add a tonne of curb appeal to

 Trees much like humans can contract diseases very easily and pruning is the most effective way of keeping your trees in top health to naturally fight against them.

 A branch or certain portion of the tree may have contracted fungi and when left unattended it can affect the whole tree and lead it to rot.
-In other cases, an infected tree can pose threat to other healthy trees in your yard.
+In other cases, an infected tree can pose a threat to other healthy trees in your yard.
 Sometimes these can be passed through the root system like in the case where hundreds of Sydney’s grand old Figs in Hyde Park were removed because of a disease.

 By removing an infected portion of the tree the outbreak of a major problem can be prevented.
-A consulting arborist has the expertise in identifying the symptoms of the disease in trees and assess the potential damage it can cause to the tree or other trees in your yard.
+A consulting arborist has the expertise in identifying the symptoms of the disease in trees and assessing the potential damage it can cause to the tree or other trees in your yard.

 Based on this assessment they would undertake the exercise of removing a dead or infected branch.
 In some extreme cases, this could include the removal of the whole tree if it is beyond treatment.